Nerd Prescribed

 2. Features.
 A contact form is simple.
 A booking system with calendar integration is complex.
 Complex features take longer to build and test.

 3. Ongoing support.
-A one-off delivery with no follow-up is cheap.
-A managed relationship with ongoing maintenance costs more because someone is responsible for your site long-term.
+A one-off delivery with no follow-up costs less.
+A managed relationship costs more because someone is permanently responsible for your site.

-4. Who is building it.
-A student or offshore freelancer charges less than an experienced developer.
-Experience costs more because it means fewer mistakes, faster delivery, and better decisions about what your site actually needs.
+4. Experience.
+A student or offshore freelancer charges less than someone with 20 years in the field.
+Experience means fewer mistakes, faster delivery, and better decisions about what your site actually needs.

 How to Reduce Your Website Cost